HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/search/SampleSearchQueryWCMComponent.md

     There are no results for your query.
 Please refine your search and try again.
     ```

-Be sure to select the desired collection to search when creating the Search Component.
+3. Select the desired collection to search when creating the search component.

-For this to work, you need to reference both components created above in the same presentation template!
+4. Reference both created components within the same presentation template for the search functionality to work.